Open-Reviews/Mangrove/Mangrove_Review_Standard_v1.md

 **Aggregation algorithm**: an algorithm that aggregates individual reviews to one rating for an object.

-**Authentication of reviewers**: a Reviewer is authenticated using public key cryptography: each Reviewer is assigned a pair of keys, a public key and a private key.
-The Reviewer uses the private key to sign a review.
+**Identity of reviewers**: to ensure high reliability of reviews in a system that works without a central authority holding user names and passwords of reviewers, Mangrove uses public key cryptography to create persistent, yet privacy-preserving identifiers for Reviewers.
+Reviewers are assigned a pair of keys, a public and a private key, whereby they use the private key to sign a review.
+Reviewers can create as many pairs of keys as they wish, although higher reliability is assigned to a reviewer with a longer track-record of high-quality reviews linked to the same public key.

 **ECDSA**: Elliptic Curve Digital Signature Algorithm, used in public key cryptography to create a digital signature.